ReVanced/revanced-manager/docs/1_installation.md

 ## ⏭️ What's next

-The next page will guide you through patching an application.
+The next page will guide you through patching an application and using ReVanced Manager.

 Continue: [🪛 Usage](2_usage.md)